 Columbia, South Carolina

-University of South Carolina is another SEC school with a competitive NCAA Division I women’s volleyball team.
-Although the team has yet to take home the title of SEC regular season champions, the Gamecocks are nearly always in the running.
+The University of South Carolina is another SEC school with a competitive NCAA Division I women’s volleyball team.
+Although the team has yet to take home the SEC regular season champions title, the Gamecocks are nearly always in the running.
 The team has made seven NCAA Tournament appearances, including its most recent effort in 2002.

 University of Southern California